fluttered-book/todo/README.md

-# todo
+# ToDo app

-A new Flutter project.
+A simple ToDo app for demonstrating state management with BLoC/Cubit.

 ## Getting Started